 We are authorized to issue 120,055,746 shares of common stock.
-As of August 10, 2007, we had outstanding or commitments to issue 109,972,865 shares of common stock after giving effect to the conversion of our series B convertible preferred stock and the exercise of all outstanding options and warrants.
+As of November 9, 2007, we had outstanding or commitments to issue 112,126,835 shares of common stock after giving effect to the conversion of our series B convertible preferred stock and the exercise of all outstanding options and warrants.
 Restrictions in our credit facility require that we pay dividends on our series B convertible preferred stock by issuing shares of our common stock.
-In addition, we will issue approximately 1,700,000 shares of our common stock in connection with our pending acquisition of Welding Metallurgy, Inc., if successfully completed, as to which we are unable to give you assurance.
 We are authorized to issue 8,003,716 shares of blank check preferred stock of which 2,000,000 shares have been designated series B convertible preferred stock.
 To facilitate the raising of additional capital or the completion of acquisitions, it is likely that we will seek shareholder approval to increase the number of shares of common stock we are authorized to issue.